 Supervision of supervision is provided for 2 hours every week.
 The seminar begins in August and ends in May.
 This seminar covers such issues as models and styles of supervision, parallel process, therapist and supervisor development, multicultural competence in supervision, and the teaching of specific intervention skills.
 All supervisors of practicum students are expected to digitally record their supervision sessions for demonstration and review.
 All interns will be provided with reading materials and other references on supervision, which provide a common language with which to discuss the process observed in the videos.
 Interns provide a final supervision presentation at the end of May.

 Assessment Seminar begins during August Orientation and meets for a total of 3-4 times for approximately 1-2 hours.
-The seminar is offered at the beginning of the training year in order to provide interns with the information and skills necessary to begin conducting psychological evaluations.
-The focus of the seminar is on the selection, administration and interpretation of assessment instruments as well as exploring multicultural and feminist perspectives to assessment.
-Special emphasis is given to: 1) integrating clinical information with test results and incorporating assessment results into treatment planning, 2) information regarding the assessment of culturally diverse clients, and 3) how to provide assessment feedback from a relational perspective, with the treating therapist in the feedback meeting.
-Readings on assessment-related issues are discussed each week.
+The seminar is offered at the beginning of the training year in order to provide interns with the information and skills necessary to assess various aspects of an individual's functioning.
+Training is provided in intake assessment, risk assessment, and diagnostic assessment.
+Attention is also provided to multicultural and feminist perspectives to assessment.

 Case Review Training Seminars

 A one-hour Case Review meeting is held weekly and includes interns and senior staff.
 Practicum students are invited and encouraged to attend.
 Topics range from peer review for the effective management of particular cases, agency management of overall clinical resources, and therapist demonstrations of their approaches to the change process.
 Cases are assessed from a developmental perspective, multicultural and ethical, and, as a training aid, also conceptualized according to DSM-IV.
 Readings on therapy interventions, ethics, and the change process are discussed as well.
 Interns give two formal case presentations during the year, once in January and once in July.